-Once again we decided to open the home Studio up as a venue for Worcestershire Open Studios this year.
+Once again we decided to open our home and Studio up as a venue for Worcestershire Open Studios last summer.
 We were joined by eight other artists and craftspeople; all friends or family.

 Around 300 folk decided to visit us over the three days and we hope they all enjoyed their visit as much as we enjoyed sharing our work and demonstrating processes and techniques.